tafo/Geeks/README.md

 # Geeks
-The solutions of practices in GeeksForGeeks
+Solutions of practices in GeeksForGeeks